 When using the copper-T IUD, many women have heavier periods and more cramps than they did before.
-This is usually not a problem, unless you were anaemic even before starting to use the copper-T IUD.
+This is usually not a problem unless you were anemic even before starting to use the copper-T IUD.

 For many women, their periods go back to the way they were within three to six months.
 Other women will always have heavier periods while on an IUD.

 Period changes are normal, but if you are worried, talk to your healthcare provider about it.